LeoVilelaRibeiro/sibgrapi2018_opf/README.md

 Before generating the data splits, it is necessary to have Stanford GloVe and CoreNLP placed on the required folders and to have the proper version of `LibOPF` installed.
 This latter step is not necessary if you just want to obtain a copy of the data used to run the experiments.

 GloVe can be obtained by running the script `vsms/get_glove.sh`.
 Please notice this will download a 2.1Gb file and then convert it to the Gensim binary format, which may take some space and time.
-Next, CoreNLP (we use version 3.9.0) can be downloaded through `get_corenlp.sh`.
+Next, CoreNLP (we use version 3.9.0) can be downloaded through `tokenizer/get_corenlp.sh`.

 Instead of downloading the canonical version of [LibOPF](https://github.com/jppbsi/LibOPF), we recommend using the code from the branch  `deep` from this [alternative repository](https://github.com/lzfelix/LibOPF), which contains the M-OPF implementation.
 Simple instructions on how to install the OPF framework are provided on the [original repository wiki](https://github.com/jppbsi/LibOPF/wiki/Installation).
 Following, you might want to consider creating an environment variable `$OPF_PATH` pointing to  LibOPF's `bin/` directory.